Wynncraft/Issues/CONTRIBUTING.md

 9. Describe the issue with a short summary, followed by steps on how to reproduce the issue - http://daringfireball.net/projects/markdown/syntax describes the syntax to use for formatting.

 __Pro Tip!__ Although this step is optional it's really helpful when (if possible) you can include a screenshot of the issue that you're describing (drag and drop works).

+**A Word to The Wise**: As of 5/8/2016, if you post an image that shows that you have entity radar turned on in a minimap, that information may be passed on to the game moderators, without further notice to you.
+Play Fair!